Can You Get a Prenup After Marriage?

 In the most general terms, a postnuptial agreement is a contract between two spouses entered into after their wedding ceremony, anywhere from weeks to years later.

-For many years, Connecticut courts found postnuptial agreements contrary to public policy in part because courts believed at that time postnups encouraged divorce.
+For many years, Connecticut courts found postnuptial agreements contrary to public policy in part because courts believed, at that time, postnups encouraged divorce.
 But in the 2011 case Bedrick v.
-Bedrick, Connecticut shifted its position on postnups and acknowledged that they can help:
+Bedrick, Connecticut shifted its position on postnups and acknowledged that they could help:

 • Privately resolve marital conflicts